pytorch/pytorch/docs/source/onnx.rst

 The example above exports it as a custom operator in the "custom_domain" opset.
 When exporting a custom operator, you can specify the custom domain version using the ``custom_opsets`` dictionary at export.
 If not specified, the custom opset version defaults to 1.
-The runtime that conumes the model needs to support the custom op.
+The runtime that consumes the model needs to support the custom op.
 See `Caffe2 custom ops <https://caffe2.ai/docs/custom-operators.html>`_, `ONNX Runtime custom ops <https://github.com/microsoft/onnxruntime/blob/master/docs/AddingCustomOp.md>`_, or your runtime of choice's documentation.